isovector/thinking-with-types/prose/restrictions/3-rank-n.markdown

 Exercise

-:   Provide the `Monad` instances for `Cont`.
+:   Provide the `Monad` instances for `Codensity`.

 Solution

 :   [code/RankN.hs:contMonad](Snip)

-One of the big values of `Cont`'s `Monad` instance is that it allows us to flatten JavaScript-style "pyramids of doom."
+One of the important use-cases of of `Codensity`'s `Monad` instance is that it allows us to flatten JavaScript-style "pyramids of doom."

 For example, imagine the following functions all perform asynchronous `IO` in order to compute their values, and will call their given callbacks when